This post may contain affiliate links. Please read our disclosure policy.

 The Directions

-1. Clean and de-stem the mushrooms.
+1. Clean the Mushrooms.
+Wipe them clean and de-stem them.

 An egg yolk, yogurt, and spices in a bowl